homes32/pebakery-docs/Commands/Branch/Exec.md

 # Exec

-Runs the commands found in a named `[Section]` of a plugin file.
+Runs the commands found in a named `[Section]` of a script file.

-You can run sections from any plugin including the plugin from which `Exec` was originally called.
-All variables from the specified plugin's `[variables]` section will be added to the scope of the current plugin.
-If duplicate variable names exist then the variables in the currently running plugin will be overwritten.
+You can run sections from any script including the script from which `Exec` was originally called.
+All variables from the specified script's `[variables]` section will be added to the scope of the current script.
+If duplicate variable names exist then the variables in the currently running script will be overwritten.

 ## Syntax